Skip to Content

 Switch Your Routine

-Every morning, you make coffee, feed your German Shepherd, take him for a walk, and then grab your keys before heading off to work.
+Every morning, you make coffee, feed your German Shepherd, take him for a walk, and then grab your keys before heading to work.
 Like clockwork, your German Shepherd follows along with you every step of the way.

 As soon as you start the coffee machine, he waits by his bowl for you to pour his food in, right?
 Well, that’s because you’ve developed a routine, and he’s learned to recognize your behavior, so he knows exactly what comes next!